pudly/schmopera-hugo/content/articles/going-out-in-style-sy-kwon-in-the-rba.md

 date = "2017-05-18T22:32:00-04:00"
 lastmod = "2017-05-19T14:34:00-04:00"
 publishDate = "2017-05-19T12:03:00-04:00"
-short_description = "It seems appropriate that the Les Adieux concerts show off a side to these singers that's rarely seen on the COC mainstage.
-For Sy, this was the first undertaking of Schubert's behemoth song cycle, and his performance had a beautiful balance of fresh youthfulness, and careful thought.
+short_description = "It seems appropriate that the Les Adieux concerts show off a side to these singers that&#039;s rarely seen on the COC mainstage.
+For Sy, this was the first undertaking of Schubert&#039;s behemoth song cycle, and his performance had a beautiful balance of fresh youthfulness, and careful thought.
 He took enormous risks in vocal colour, nailing just about all of those choices; the detail work was impressive, and his sound has settled into something unique and warm." slug = "going-out-in-style-sy-kwon-in-the-rba" title = "Going out in style: Sy &amp; Kwon in the RBA"
 +++